-A Gentleman’s Guide to Watch Bands There's no easier way to upgrade your timepiece than with a well-chosen watch band
+A Gentleman’s Guide to Watch Bands & Straps There's no easier way to upgrade your timepiece than with a well-chosen watch band

 Our pick: Black/Silver Leather, MVMT $100

-This watch band style is a simple way to add some detail to your watch’s look.
+This watch band style uses the added detail of contrast stitching to create an eye-catching look.
 The detail comes from the contrast in color between the watch band and the stitching.
-Go for watch bands with starkly contrasting stitching, like black and white, for the most eye-catching look.
+Go for watch bands with starkly contrasting stitching, like black and white, for the most impactful look.
 Wear this band with an outfit that has distinct contrasting colors, to reflect the aesthetic of the watch, for an ensemble that’s visually intriguing.

 Our pick: Rotary, World of Watches $100